bespoken/bespoken-docs/end-to-end/setup.md

 ### Enable personal results for Google

-If you get a response: "to let me read out that information turn on personal results in the google app home" instead a reponse from your actions, follow these additional steps:
+If you get a response: "to let me read out that information turn on personal results in the google app home" instead of a response from your actions, follow these additional steps:

 ![Google app home](./assets/enable-personal-results.gif "enable personal results")
 1. Long press the “home” button on an Android device.
+If you have an IOS device, download the Gogle Assistant app from the App Store and continue from 3.

 2. Click on the compass icon.